Hope for a Fresh Start

 In 2018, when his case management officer introduced him to the Limitless program, he knew this was the opportunity to get back to doing what he truly loved.
 He quickly filled in his application, and before long, he was enrolled in carpentry at Kingstec Campus.

 The journey has been one of learning and maturity.
 “The school has really had a positive impact on my life.
 I was surrounded by mentors and counsellors including my boss, Tim,” says Pieter.
 “Whenever I was frustrated, I had someone to talk to, and he would steer me in the right direction.”

 While he is excited about graduating this year, Pieter is sad to be leaving behind his new NSCC family and is hopeful that the connections made will last long into the future.

 “I have nothing but thanks for everyone involved.
-It was a really life changing experience.
-It made me want to be better person”
+It was a really life-changing experience.
+It made me want to be a better person”

 The Limitless Program is made possible by donor funding and its objectives are fulfilled through a partnership with NSCC’s School of Access, Education & Language, and the Nova Scotia Department of Justice.